proctorf/HIST205/index.md

 **Wednesday 10/16**
 - **Writing Workshop:** Plagiarism and How to Read (and Write) about Secondary Sources; or, Writing as Conversation
-- Reading: Oswald Patton, "[A Closed Letter to Myself about Thievery, Heckling, and Rape Jokes](https://docs.google.com/document/d/1k-Vul5aAXLgkM4x6ZIwBR2nMcBPOOeA9EqRcqiTdklQ/edit?usp=sharing)" Section 1 "Thievery" at [https://genius.com/Patton-oswalt-a-closed-letter-to-myself-about-thievery-heckling-and-rape-jokes-annotated](https://genius.com/Patton-oswalt-a-closed-letter-to-myself-about-thievery-heckling-and-rape-jokes-annotated) (YOU ARE NOT RESPONSIBLE FOR THE "HECKLING" OR "RAPE JOKES" SECTIONS)
+- Reading: Oswald Patton, "<a href="https://docs.google.com/document/d/1k-Vul5aAXLgkM4x6ZIwBR2nMcBPOOeA9EqRcqiTdklQ/edit?usp=sharing" target="_blank">A Closed Letter to Myself about Thievery, Heckling, and Rape Jokes</a>" Section 1 "Thievery" at <a href="https://genius.com/Patton-oswalt-a-closed-letter-to-myself-about-thievery-heckling-and-rape-jokes-annotated" target="_blank">https://genius.com/Patton-oswalt-a-closed-letter-to-myself-about-thievery-heckling-and-rape-jokes-annotated</a> (YOU ARE NOT RESPONSIBLE FOR THE "HECKLING" OR "RAPE JOKES" SECTIONS)
-- Reading: Jonathan Zimmerman, "[Here's my AI policy for students: I don't have one](https://www.washingtonpost.com/opinions/2023/08/29/ai-student-policy-chatgpt-college/)," *Washington Post*, August 29, 2023.
-[Link to pdf](https://drive.google.com/file/d/1QtPAVn0XlV-fpQ4tFf1xEHyxv66WAiRX/view?usp=drive_link)

 - Reading: Graf and Birkenstein, *They Say/I Say*, 154-164.
 (CH 11)
 - Complete the "Plagiarism Tutorial" from *They Say*